Franchise Fees

 What is Pavement Management Program (PMP)?

-The City of Bloomington has the responsibility for upkeep of approximately 341 center lane miles of city streets within its boundaries and 43 miles of trails.
-This includes seasonal maintenance activities such as snow removal, crack sealing, street patching, sweeping, as well as structural maintenance of the street and city owned trail system.
+The City of Bloomington has the responsibility for upkeep of approximately 341 center lane miles of city streets within its boundaries and 47 miles of trails.
+This includes seasonal maintenance activities such as snow removal, crack sealing, street patching, sweeping, as well as structural maintenance of the street and city owned trail and sidewalk system.
 The City of Bloomington has made a commitment to its residents to provide a systematic program of street and trail rehabilitation and repair in order to assure that the City streets and trails are serviceable, safe, functional, and provided at a reasonable cost to meet the needs of our residents and the traveling public.
 The City of Bloomington Pavement Management Program (PMP) strives to expend tax payer funds in a cost-effective manner in order to ensure the most value for residents.

 Every mile of Bloomington streets and trails are entered into a computerized program designed to maximize the life of City streets and trails and at the same time to minimize costs by applying the most cost effective maintenance technique to the various roadway and trail surfaces.
 The computer program develops something called the Pavement Condition Index (PCI) of the pavement.
 The PCI is a numeric reflection of the structural integrity of the pavement including potholes, cracking, rutting, etc. The PCI assists staff in developing the list of the streets and trails that need maintenance.
 City staff analyzes the recommended streets and trails and proceeds in a manner that “makes sense” and is within the funding provided.
 The goal of the program is to “do the right maintenance at the right time.”